moswil/nexa-assistant/submission.md

 - ✅ Admin panel (manage history, rate limits)
 - ✅ Switchable LLM adapters via config
 - ✅ Refine the UI to have a chat-like interface and clean UI
+- ✅ Add tests for both front-end and back-end.

 ---